 An accident victim’s choice of an attorney is one of the key decisions that will determine how much the victim receives in compensation and whether they are overall pleased with the process.
-At Plyler, Long & Corigliano, LLP, we offer members of the public a free consultation so that they can learn important information about our firm.
+At Plyler, Long & Corigliano, LLP, we offer members of the public a consultation so that they can learn important information about our firm.
 Below, our personal injury lawyers highlight what you should look for when shopping for an attorney to represent you.

 Look for Relevant Experience